ViolenceWorks/VT-69/Documentation/SBC.md

 ## The Internal Header

-The internal 40-pin header follows the 'Raspberry Pi' format, with 3.3V on pin one, 5V power input on pins 2 and 4, etc...
+The internal 40-pin header follows a very common layout, with 3.3V on pin one, 5V power input on pins 2 and 4, etc...
 The Rx and Tx pins (from microcontroller to header) are pins 8 and 10, respectively, and there are provisions for an optional RTS and CTS connections through pins 31 and 17, resepectively.

 ![Diagram of pin header](https://github.com/ViolenceWorks/VT-69/blob/main/Documentation/ArtAssets/40PinHeader.png)